Suret language: Latin alphabet

-In the 1930s, following the state policy for minority languages of the Soviet Union, a Latin alphabet was developed and some material published.
-Despite the fact that this innovation did not displace the Syriac script, the usage of the Latin script in the Assyrian community has become rather widespread due to the Assyrian diaspora's predominant settlement in Europe and the English-speaking world, where the Latin script dominates.
-The Latin alphabet is preferred by most Assyrians for practical reasons and its convenience, especially in social media, where it is used to communicate.
-Although the Syriac Latin alphabet contains diacritics, most Assyrians rarely utilise the modified letters and would conveniently rely on the basic Latin alphabet.
+In 1930, a Latin alphabet was developed during the Soviet Union's Latinization program.
+Though this specific script was removed from use in 1938 in favor of a Cyrillic script (which too was abolished at a later unknown point), the Latin script in general is preferred by most Assyrians for practical reasons and its convenience, especially in social media, where it is used to communicate.
+Although the Syriac latin alphabet contains diacritics, most Assyrians rarely utilise the modified letters and would conveniently rely on the basic Latin alphabet.
 The Latin alphabet is also a useful tool to present Assyrian terminology to anyone who is not familiar with the Syriac script.
 A precise transcription may not be necessary for native Suret speakers, as they would be able to pronounce words correctly, but it can be very helpful for those not quite familiar with Syriac and more informed with the Latin script.